 A wall hung basin is fixed to the wall with no pedestal underneath, giving it a light and uncluttered look.
 It also keeps the floor space underneath clear, making it easier for cleaning.
-The Verso wall hung basin (pictured below) is the ideal size for a cloakroom, with a contemporary, square shape and single tap hole for your choice of mixer tap.
+The Monnow wall hung basin (pictured below) is the ideal size for a cloakroom, with a contemporary, round shape and single tap hole for your choice of mixer tap.

-Simple yet stylish, the Verso wall hung basin is compact, making it ideal for your cloakroom
+Simple yet stylish, the Monnow wall hung basin from Orchard Bathrooms is compact, making it ideal for your cloakroom

 A corner basin is a great way to maximise space in a small cloakroom, fitting neatly into a corner and projecting diagonally outwards so it’s easily accessible.
 You can find out more about them in our corner basin buying guide.

 Counter top basin

 A wall hung cabinet unit and counter top basin can make a great choice for a really stylish cloakroom, while still being space-efficient.
 Something like the Rydal counter top basin (pictured below), with its compact yet elegant design, would be perfect for creating a contemporary look.